cocoisland/beautiful-jekyll/_posts/2019-03-26-Making_Better_Investment_Decisions.md

 After data cleaning, fitting, transformation under model training, data model shows how well they do with accuracy score.
 Rather than trusting your investment decision on a blackbox data model by faith, let look into how well two data models work behind the cover.
 Using data from LendingTree.com, Logistic Regression and RandomForest data models are fitted with data and run to produced with accuracy score.

+To learn how I derived the result of these data model, please checkout my full working code in this link below.
 [Full working codes here](https://github.com/cocoisland/DS-Unit-4-Sprint-1-Tree-Ensembles/thinking_blackbox.ipynb)

 ```python